 Field was moments away from jury selection for his trial on the witness intimidation charges on Thursday when he decided to plead guilty.

-The letters contained photocopied images, drawings and words including: "praise Auschwitz," referring to the Nazi concentration camp in Poland during World War II; a photocopied image of Heinrich Himmler, the Nazi leader who oversaw the Holocaust; drawings of swastikas and Neo-Nazi references.
+The letters contained photocopied images, drawings and words including: "praise Auschwitz," referring to the Nazi concentration camp in German-occupied Poland during World War II; a photocopied image of Heinrich Himmler, the Nazi leader who oversaw the Holocaust; drawings of swastikas and Neo-Nazi references.
 The letters threatened the women's safety and stated that they were being watched.

 Assistant Berkshire District Attorney Mary-Elizabeth Mack said the letters also include a reference to the "Brotherhood of Wotan."
 Wotan is often referred to in the context of the "Temple of Wotan," and relates to an organization of people who embrace Aryan heritage, culture and pagan gods.
 Mack said Field was a member of this group.